Dr. Barbara Strain and Dr. John F. Skinner

 exceptionally caring educator.

-the spirit of Dr. Strain and Dr. Skinners’ contributions to and support of speech
+the spirit of Dr. Strain and Dr. Skinners’ contributions to and support of

-are in financial need.
+College who are in financial need.

 eligibility for the Dr. Barbara Strain Memorial Scholarship: